-If the application meets the general and program specific requirements and is approved, the Municipal Incentive Grant will be applied at the time a planning approval application is made and/or at the time of issuance of building permit.
+If the application meets the general and program specific requirements and is approved, the Municipal Incentive Program will be applied at the time of issuance of the building permit.

-A recommendation report will be prepared by City staff.
-If this report recommends approval of the application, a grant agreement satisfactory to the City Solicitor and City Treasurer will also be prepared.
-This agreement will contain conditions to ensure that the project is commenced and completed in a timely fashion (or the grant approval is lost).
+If the application is approved, an AHCIP agreement satisfactory to the City Solicitor and City Treasurer will be prepared.
+This agreement will contain conditions to ensure that the project commences and is completed in a timely fashion (or the program's approval is lost).
 The agreement will be forwarded to the applicant to be dated and signed.
-Once the signed agreement has been returned to the city, the Council application approval process can commence.